Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/fundamentals/precision.rst

 .. note::

     In some cases, it is essential to remain in FP32 for numerical stability, so keep this in mind when using mixed precision.
-    For example, when running scatter operations during the forward (such as torchpoint3d), computation must remain in FP32.
+    For example, when running scatter operations during the forward (such as torchpoint3d), the computation must remain in FP32.

 ----